sathomas/jsDataV.is/src/text/ch5/01-library.md

 ### Step 4: Set Chronoline.js Options for the Data

-The Chronoline.js library has default options that are well-suited for its original application, but they don't work so well for Shakespeare's plays.
+The Chronoline.js library has default options that are well suited for its original application, but they don't work so well for Shakespeare's plays.
 Fortunately, we can change the options from the default values.
 As of this writing, Chronoline.js doesn't have much documentation on its options; to see the full set you would normally have to examine the source code.
-We'll cover the most important options below, though.
+We'll cover the most important options here, though.

-One of the most obvious problems with Chonoline.js' defaults is the date shown in the initial view.
+One of the most obvious problems with the Chonoline.js defaults is the date shown in the initial view.
 Chronoline.js starts by displaying the current date by default.
-Since our time line ends in 1613, the user would have to scroll backwards for a long time to see anything meaningful.
+Since our timeline ends in 1613, the user would have to scroll backward for a long time to see anything meaningful.
 We can change this view by giving Chronoline.js a different start date for the initial view:

 ``` {.javascript .numberLines}
 defaultStartDate: new Date(1589, 0, 1),
 ```

-As long as we're setting the time line to start somewhere close to Shakespeare's lifetime, there's no need for Chronoline.js to add a special mark for the current date.
-Tell it not to bother with a simple option:
+As long as we're setting the timeline to start somewhere close to Shakespeare's lifetime, there's no need for Chronoline.js to add a special mark for the current date, so we use this simple option to tell it not to bother:

 ``` {.javascript .numberLines}
 markToday: false,
 ```

-The next major problem we'll want to address is the labeling.
-By default, Chronoline.js tries to label every day on the time line.
+The next major problem to address is the labeling.
+By default, Chronoline.js tries to label every day on the timeline.
 As our events span 24 years, we don't need that granularity.
-Instead, we can tell Chronoline just to label the years.
+Instead, we can tell Chronoline.js just to label the years.
 For the same reason we also need to change the tick marks.
-Instead of every day, we only need tick marks for every month.
+Instead of every day, we need tick marks only for every month.

 To change both of these options, we supply Chronoline.js with a pair of functions to call.
-Chronoline.js passes each of these functions a date object, and the functions return `true` or `false` depending on whether or not the date merits a tick mark or label.
+Chronoline.js passes each of these functions a date object, and the functions return `true` or `false` depending on whether the date merits a tick mark or label.
 For tick marks we return `true` only on the first day of the month.
 We return `true` for labels only on January 1.
 (Remember that JavaScript numbers months beginning with `0`.)

 ``` {.javascript .numberLines}
 hashInterval: function(date) {